Learn How to Easily Fix 5 Common Blogging Mistakes

 I’ll let you in on a little secret… long-form content works.
 Neil Patel says it generates more than 9x more leads than short blog posts.

 So how long short your posts be?
 Well, it depends on your situation and your audience.
-Our average subtopic blog posts are just around 1,200 words or a 5 minute read and we really don’t consider that “long-form.”.
-Our core topic posts can range between 2,500 – 4,000 words.
+When we’re building out our topic clusters, we find our average subtopic blog posts are just around 1,200 words or a 5 minute read and we really don’t consider that “long-form.”.
+Our core topic posts can range between 2,500 – 4,000 words which we feel is the sweet spot for our pillar strategy.

 5. Not Writing for your Target Audience